epam/mriviewer/docs/web/RENDERING_PIPELINE_TECHNICAL.md

 - The six direction cosines are parsed alongside `ImagePositionPatient (0020,0032)`.
 - Per-axis flip flags are derived from the signs of the row cosine (X) and column cosine (Y).
 Only axes with a negative cosine are flipped during the pixel copy / volume assembly.
-- The path is **gated to identity orientation** (`1,0,0,0,1,0`, or the tag being absent): identity DICOMs take the original code path and produce a byte-for-byte unchanged voxel buffer.
+- The flip is **gated on the signs of the row/column direction cosines**: any orientation whose row cosine (`cosines[0]`) and column cosine (`cosines[4]`) are both non-negative — identity (`1,0,0,0,1,0`) included, as well as the tag being absent — takes the original code path and produces a byte-for-byte unchanged voxel buffer.
 This avoids a double-flip against the renderer's X-negation in `VolumeRenderer3d.js` and guarantees no regression for standard axial series.
 - The same flip helper is shared by the multi-file series path (`LoaderDicom.js`) and the single-file daikon path (`LoaderDcmDaikon.js`) so both behave identically.

 This is intentionally **not** a general oblique-reorientation engine — it corrects sign-flipped axis-aligned acquisitions only.